RTEMS/rtems-docs/c_user/preface.rst

-The acceptance of a standard for real-time executives will produce the same advantages enjoyed from the push for UNIX standardization by AT&T’s System V Interface Definition and IEEE’s POSIX efforts.
+The acceptance of a standard for real-time executives will produce the same advantages enjoyed from the push for UNIX standardization by AT&T's System V Interface Definition and IEEE's POSIX efforts.
 A compliant multiprocessing executive will allow close coupling between UNIX systems and real-time executives to provide the many benefits of the UNIX development environment to be applied to real-time software development.